The five moves

 The obstacles are rarely technical.
 They are usually pride, scar tissue, fear of blame, or a need to win.
 This is not therapy.
 It’s the practical act of surfacing what’s making this feel unsafe and turning it into something the room can work with.

-The smallest step that creates real evidence.
+Take the free ScorecardThe smallest step that creates real evidence.
 Not a pilot programme.
 A proof point.

 A decision without a proof plan is still only half-born.
 It exists socially, not operationally.
-It survives only as long as the attendees remember it the same way — which, as experience shows, is not long.
+It survives only as long as the attendees remember it the same way, which, as experience shows, is not long.

 Launch means starting something real enough to create evidence.
 Learn means not mistaking enthusiasm for proof.
 The proof plan has four parts: what you’re producing, who owns it, when it’s due, and what decision the room makes when it sees it.